Anna042023/CrossCityBench/README.md

   </tbody>
 </table>

-## ⚙️ Computational Cost and Reproducibility Support
+### Revision 3: Computational Cost and Reproducibility Support

 Since our benchmark includes **23 methods from six paradigms**, fully retraining every model on all cross-city traffic forecasting datasets can be computationally expensive, especially for small-scale systems.
 To reduce the reproduction burden, we provide the following resources whenever applicable: